Skip to main content

 Blocks streams after persistent processing failures.

-Blocked streams won't be returned by poll until manually unblocked.
+Blocked streams won't be returned by claim until manually unblocked.
 This prevents poison messages from repeatedly failing and consuming resources.

 Streams are typically blocked when: